pratapsingh1729/pratapsingh1729.github.io/resume.md

 **Harvard University**, Class of 2021
 A.B. in Computer Science.
 Secondary Field in Mathematical Sciences.
 GPA: 3.98
 *Relevant coursework:* Data Structures and Algorithms; Programming Languages; Theoretical Computer Science; Abstraction and Design in Computation; Introduction to Probability; Discrete Mathematics; Linear Algebra and Real Analysis; Applied Linear Algebra and Big Data
-*Awards:* John Harvard Scholarship for 2019-2020, Harvard College Scholarship for 2018-2019
+*Awards:* John Harvard Scholarship (top 5% of class) for 2019-2020, Harvard College Scholarship (top 10% of class) for 2018-2019

 **The Perse School**, *Cambridge, UK*, Class of 2017
 A-levels/Pre-U: Mathematics, Further Mathematics, Physics, Chemistry, Economics